 A density histogram is a density plot showing the distribution of data values.
-The X-axis represents data values and the Y-axis represents density or frequency.
+The Xaxis represents data values and the Y-axis represents density or frequency.
 Another type of histogram is a style plot histogram.
 To view a density histogram of contour data, use the iTool's histogram feature by selecting Operations \rightarrow Histogram.
-For information on histogram creation, see "Plotting a Histogram" in Chapter 7, "Common Operations".
+For information on histogram creation, see "Plotting a Histogram" on page 126.

 To view statistics for contour data, use the iTool's statistics feature by selecting Operations \rightarrow Statistics.
-For information on viewing statistics, see "Displaying Statistics" in Chapter 7, "Common Operations".
+For information on viewing statistics, see "Displaying Statistics" on page 127.

-Chapter 13: Working with Plots
+Chapter 13 Working with Plots